reficul31/photo-gallery/README.md

 # codechef-photo-gallery
-A photo gallery app made for codechef
+A photo gallery app made for codechef recruitments 2018

 ## How to Run the Code?
 This section describes how the app can be viewed in action.

 * Step 1: Download and setup GoLang
 Install GoLang.
 Official documentation installation is prefect and will work seamlessly.
 Please be wary to setup the directory structure as specified in the docs.

 * Step 2: Download the App to your local machine
 Once golang is installed run the following command
 ```
 go get github.com/reficul31/codechef-photo-gallery
 ```
 This would fetch the entire application to the following path ```$GOPATH/src/github.com/reficul31/codechef-photo-gallery```

-Step 3: Migration the models and Running the Server One the application is downloaded.
+* Step 3: Migration the models and Running the Server
+Once the application is downloaded.
 Just run the following commands in sequence to migrate the models and also to run the server.
 Please change the ```config.json``` file to reflect the database name and login credentials.
 ```
 go run migrate.go
 go run main.go